mrjmaa/DataScienceProject2018/README.md

 2)Read and view the pre-rendered project

 ## To read the project on Your personal computer
-1)Open the "untitled project.zip" file
+1)Open the "untitled project.rar" file

-2)Download the "untitled project.zip" file
+2)Download the "untitled project.rar" file

 3)Extract the zip file on your desired destination